jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/documentation/main.md

 * **DR01:** We *should* create short titles for the requirements, preferably no longer than **32 characters**.

-* **DR02:** We *must* make a complete exposition of each requirement (i.e., including main sentence, description, associated vulnerabilities and references).
+* **DR02:** We *must* make a complete exposition of each requirement, including the following segments of information with the corresponding subtitles: requirement (i.e., main sentence), description, associated vulnerabilities, and references.

 * **DR03:** We *should* ideally write the main sentence of each requirement in **150 characters** or less.

-* **DR04:** We *should* write the main sentence of each requirement starting with the subject in charge of fulfilling a specific task, accompanied by the modal verb *must*.
+* **DR04:** We *should* write the main sentence of each requirement starting with the subject in charge of fulfilling a specific task, accompanied by the modal verb *must*
+  (e.g., The system must provide a secure mechanism to regenerate a user's password.).

 * **DR05:** In the description of the requirements, we *should* complement the information of the main sentence